hassanvfx/ios-framework/README.md

 - Finally build the `DemoApp` target and it should work

 From here on you are ready to continue developing your Demo application and SPM in tandem.

+### Linking

+- Link to any other app by tagging your code
+- and pushing into a public repo
+- then import using xcode SPM standard tool